Gallery: Explore the Cayman Islands - January/February 2018 [5 Images] Click any image to expand.

 The Ave Bar inside the Seafire hotel is the perfect spot if you love a cocktail made by a true mixologist.
 A quick walk from the Seafire will lead you to Calico Jack’s, a fun beachfront bar with loud music and water to splash in.
 If you love to try local brews, stop at the Cayman Islands Brewery for a tasting and brewery tour.
 I enjoyed Caybrew, refreshing after a sunny snorkel trip.

-For an ocean-to-table meal, book a quaint waterfront table at Morgan’s and enjoy the breeze off Governors Creek, or dine at Rum Point where you can change into your swimsuit for some relaxing water time after your meal.
+For an ocean-to-table meal, book a quaint waterfront table at Morgan’s Seafood Restaurant and enjoy the breeze off Governors Creek, or dine at Rum Point where you can change into your swimsuit for some relaxing water time after your meal.

 A perfect ending to your getaway is Caribbean fare at a premier oceanfront table on West Bay.
 On my last evening on Grand Cayman, the Cracked Conch served up my favorite meal: starting with a perfectly prepared plate of crispy calamari with a homemade chili jam and a generous portion of spicy octopus; moving to the main course, which included a unique Caesar salad made with a combination of romaine and arugula, followed by a fantastic flavored herb and panko mahi-mahi served atop a smoked mashed potato.